cjstoddard/PicoCalc-uf2/PicoMite/README.md

 Update 4-9-2025

 I removed picocalc-bme280.bas, there were too many things that turned out to be problematic with the way the PicoCalc is configured.
 The program will require a complete rewrite.
-One thing I did find out though is the keyboard is on I2C2, so any device you want to connect will need to be on the first I2C channel.
+One thing I did find out though is the keyboard is on I2C2, so any device you want to connect will need to be on the first I2C channel and use GP4 for SDA and GP5 for SCL.

 Update 4-8-2025